SmithCollegeLibraries/hitchcock/README.md

 If the old file name and the new file name are the same, and the location is also the same, a suffix will be appended.

+### rename_panopto_sessions

+Usage `python manage.py rename_panopto_sessions [--noconfirmation] [--audio]`

+This script allows the user to rename Panopto sessions that are based on a filename instead of a title, giving a better user experience.
+It will go through each video upload for which the title in Hitchcock does not match the title in Panopto and ask if you want to rename it.

+To rename audio uploads, use the `--audio` parameter.

+To bulk update all sessions with titles that don't match, without confirming each session individually, use `--noconformation`.